arrahman17/Learning-Analytics-Project-/README.md

 **How to Run**

-   Open Terminal and write Jupyter Notebook, and then open the "LA_project_grades_analysis.ipynb"
+   - Open Terminal and write Jupyter Notebook, and then open the "LA_project_grades_analysis.ipynb"

+   - Set your path for Dateset with name "final_data.tsv"

-   Run it line by line
+   - Run it line by line

 **Installation for Visualization**